codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 Next, click **Request**.
 This will display an email preview that will be sent to the contact email address you listed for the company.
 Click **Request information** to confirm the sending of the email.

 You will see a confirmation message once the email is sent.
+Alternatively, you can click **Cancel**.
+This will take you back to the Relationship Portal, where you can always request the financial data at a later stage.

 ![An image of the Relationship Portal user interface with the email preview window open](/img/supplier-enablement/0065-se-rm-portal-email-preview.png)